kollaaj/HTML-and-CSS-Introduction/README.md

 The minimum requirements for this assignment were followed to a tee

 Minimum requirements:
-- Website’s <body> should contain at least 3 parts: <header>, <main> and <footer> element's
+- Website’s body should contain at least 3 parts: header, main and footer element's
-- <header> element should contain a logo and navigation item
+- header element should contain a logo and navigation item
-- <footer> element should contain at least some contact information
+- footer element should contain at least some contact information

 Website should contain:
-- At least 2 <section> elements
+- At least 2 section elements
 - Paragraph, list, image and anchor elements
 - be styled with CSS
 - color palette